Greg0987/NTMGraph/README.md

 ```bash
 $ python main.py
 ```
-After that you will see the scores print on the terminal, and you also can see the epoch-accuracy graph on the tensorboard.
+After that you will see the scores print on the terminal, and you can see the epoch-accuracy graph on the tensorboard.

 More optional arguments can also be seen in `main.py`.